Prodinser/ganaderia/docs/Tutorial_10_Notificaciones.rst

 ..
-HatosGanaderos documentation master file, created by sphinx-quickstart on Sun Oct  5 19:31:55 2014.
+CeoClickganadero documentation master file, created by sphinx-quickstart on Sun Oct  5 19:31:55 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.